An introduction for sole traders to the short version of the Self Employment page of the Self Assessment tax return in FreeAgent

 There are two different versions of the 'Self Employment' pages: the short version and the long version.

-Who can use the short version of the 'Self Employment' page?
+Should I use the short or long version of the 'Self Employment' page?

 If your business is preparing accounts for a full accounting year and your sales during that period were under £85,000, you’ll usually be able to use the short version of the 'Self Employment' page.
 If your sales were over £85,000 you’ll need to use the long version.